Gagik Tsarukyan: 2020 prosecution

-On 14 June 2020, Tsarukyan's house was searched and he was questioned for over 8 hours by the National Security Service.
+On 14 June 2020, Gagik Tsarukyan's house was searched and he was questioned for over 8 hours by the National Security Service.
 On the same day the NSS released a statements regarding Tsarukyan.
 One stated that a group of BHK members, organized by the party's "leading members", were handing out bribes to voters in the 2017 parliamentary elections.
 Another statement accused of Tsarukyan's gambling firms of financial irregularities costing over 29 billion drams ($60 million USD) in damages to the state.
 A third case was announced saying that the administration of Arinj village had sold 7.5 hectares of community land to another Tsarukyan company illegally.

-On 15 June, law enforcement authorities requested that the National Assembly strip Gagik Tsarukyan of his parliamentary immunity so he could be prosecuted.
+On 15 June, law enforcement authorities requested that the National Assembly strip Tsarukyan of his parliamentary immunity so he could be prosecuted.
 The National Assembly voted unanimously to remove Tsarukyan's immunity on June 16, while the two opposition parties boycotted the vote, and Tsarukyan refused to answer questions from fellow parliamentarians.
 Shortly after revoking his immunity, Tsarukyan has been charged with bribery and corruption, including buying 17,000 votes for his party during parliamentary elections held in April 2017.

 He was arrested on 25 September.

 On 11 November, after the 2020 Nagorno-Karabakh ceasefire agreement, he was arrested among other opposition leaders on charges of "illegal conduction of rallies".
 On 13 November they were freed after a Yerevan Court of General Jurisdiction deemed their arrests unlawful.